kimar/spotify-party-jukebox/README.md

 This app loads configuration variables though JS / TS / JSON files included in the build process.
 All following paths are relative to the repository root.

--   `src/admins.ts`: A list of allowed admins which may create parties, those emails need to be the email of their Spotify accounts:
+-   `src/admins.ts`: A list of allowed admins which may create parties, those emails need to be the email of their Spotify accounts encoded using Base64:

     ```js
-    export default ['alias@domain.tld'];
+    export default ['YWxpYXNAZG9tYWluLnRsZCAtbgo='];
     ```

+    You can encode your email using Base64 using the `base64` command line tool, e.g.:

+    ```bash
+    $ echo "alias@domain.tld" -n | base64
+    ➜ YWxpYXNAZG9tYWluLnRsZCAtbgo=
+    ```

+    **Please note:** This is not a guarantee to protect your admin email from being leaked, it's a basic measure to make it harder to be crawled.

 -   `common.config.js`: This file includes common configuration values that don't deserve their own file.
 Currently this is the Sentry URL and the Fanart.tv API key.
 It looks like this: